chenCFD/RNNoise_no_band_below_1k_freq_and_envelope_filter/README.md

 # Revised point
+The code is from [RNNoise](https://github.com/xiph/rnnoise).
+Revised points is as below:

 1. use original frequency bin without bands below 1k frequency
 2. use envelope filter (post filter) from percepnet